 To view the Collaborative Approach Report (available in French only), go to the DOCUMENTATION section.

-Applications submitted will be processed a soon as the Community Relations Office reopens, unless the government takes further measures.
-Your proofs of residence will be returned to you along with your release and discharge.
+Note: Your proofs of residence will be returned to you along with your release and discharge.

 Since 2016, we have acquired residences from homeowners who wanted to move out of the southern neighbourhood, the neighbourhood closest to the mine, in compliance with the guidelines governing the acquisition of residences in Malartic set forth in the Good Neighbour Guide.
 While the guidelines expired on November 9, 2020, applications submitted prior to that date are still being processed.